neophenix/lxdepot/README.md

 First, this was an experiment in learning Go, so I'm sure there are a few things that make you go ... wat

-Secondly, everthing was initially developed for use at [Circonus](https://www.circonus.com) so perhaps some assumptions were made (like limiting to IPv4), and / or limitations in support of images or GCP DNS because that is what we use.
+Secondly, everthing was initially developed for use at [Circonus](https://www.circonus.com) so perhaps some assumptions were made (like limiting to IPv4).

-Last, tests ... haven't figured that part out yet.
+Last, tests are light / not really exsistent for anything as this depends on a lot of external services to really do anything, and I haven't decided how to handle that in test yet